Crotopus

-Crotopus or Krotopos (Κρότωπος), in Greek mythology, was the eighth king of Argos.
+Crotopus (Κρότωπος), in Greek mythology, was the eighth king of Argos.

 Family

 Crotopus was the son of Agenor and father of Psamathe and Sthenelas.

 Mythology

 According to myth, Crotopus condemned to death his own daughter Psamathe, after she gave birth to a child who was Apollo 's son.
 Crotopus's city of Argos was consequently punished by Apollo with a plague.
 There are various versions, but it is in Conon's account that the king must expiate this himself by self-exile:

 Crotopus was a terrifying father to Psamathe, and she exposed the child, but the child was found and grew up as a shepherd's boy named Linus, until Crotopus's sheepdogs tore the boy apart.
 As Psamathe grieved over the loss of her child, Crotopus discovered about the secret child, and under the assumption she had acted like a harlot and was lying about Apollo, sentenced her to death.
 In retribution Apollo brought an unspecified plague (λοιμός loimos) upon Argos.
 (Note: Conon, Diēgēseis [Narratives] 19, summarized by (Pache 2004) and Frazer (1898), III: p.
 536.)